wakeupthecat/gastonaCpp/README.md

       - Skeleton of gastona that read the gast file and loads the GUI and the logic
       - Evalayout with composition and masking
-      - Set of demo zWidgets
+      - Set of inital zWidgets
-      - Implementation of #javaj unit, creating, layouting and handling the widgets
+      - Implementation of #javaj# unit, creating, layouting and handling the widgets
       - Included Lua version 5.3.4
-      - Logic build in lua taken from the script unit #luauix# that react to "main0", "main" and all messages defined on it
+      - Logic build in lua taken from the script unit #luaix# that react to "main0", "main" and all messages defined on it
       - Included Sqlite based on the original sqlite 3.24.0 plus few modifications that can be used (all functionality as the original command line or shell.c)